-4.3.2 Notifications to Subscriber by the CA of Issuance of Certificate the address provided by the subscriber) the information allowing the subscriber to obtain the certificate.
+4.3.2 Notifications to Subscriber by the CA of Issuance of Certificate

+Certum certification authority employs two basic methods concerning notifying a subscriber about certificate issuance.
+The first method uses mail or electronic mail and consists in sending (to the address provided by the subscriber) the information allowing the subscriber to obtain the certificate.
 This method is also used in the case of necessity of notifying all subscribers of given certification authority about the issuance of a new certificate to this authority or notifying some subscribers about the issuance of the new certificate (e.g. to a server) of the organization these subscribers work for.